Star formation at the smallest scales; A JWST study of the clump populations in SMACS0723

 In this section we focus on the clump physical properties of some of the most interesting targets in the sample with redshift smaller than 6.
 From Fig.~\ref{fig:CCDs} to \ref{fig:fig_pos_clumps2} we show the selected targets, ordered by increasing redshift.
 Measurements and clump physical properties are also listed in Tables~\ref{tab:table_clumps1} to \ref{tab:table_clumps4}.

-In Fig.~\ref{fig:CCDs} we show the color-color diagrams of the clumps analysed within each galaxy.
+In Fig.~\ref{fig:CCDs}, we show the colour-colour diagrams of the clumps analysed within each galaxy.
 In these plots, we include Yggdrasil evolutionary tracks and label the axes with the pseudo rest-frame bands and in brackets the corresponding JWST filters used.
 We add different sets of evolutionary tracks, to show the reader the main parameter space covered by the models used in this work.
-In Fig.~\ref{fig:bound_ysc}, we show the mass versus size plot for each galaxy, where the symbols are color-coded depending on the determined value of $\Pi$.
+In Fig.~\ref{fig:bound_ysc}, we show the mass versus size plot for each galaxy, where the symbols are colour-coded depending on the determined value of $\Pi$.
 We notice here that in each galaxy we always reach sizes (considering the upper limits) and masses that overlap with massive star clusters.
 Several of these star cluster candidates appear also gravitationally bound, allowing us to conclude that young star cluster candidates are detected in these systems.
-In Fig.~\ref{fig:fig_pos_clumps} we show the positions of the clumps on the galaxy color-coded accordingly to the age (left), mass (centre), extinction (right).
+In Fig.~\ref{fig:fig_pos_clumps}, we show the positions of the clumps on the galaxy colour-coded accordingly to the age (middle left), mass (centre), extinction (middle right) and metallicity (right).